Best VPN for Firefox in 2026

 Do VPN add-ons work with Firefox Multi-Account Containers?

 Some do.
-NordVPN’s Firefox add-on works alongside Multi-Account Containers, allowing you to isolate VPN-protected browsing in specific containers.
-This lets you browse as if in different countries in different containers simultaneously — a unique Firefox advantage.
+NordVPN's Firefox add-on works alongside Multi-Account Containers, allowing you to isolate VPN-protected browsing in specific containers.
+This lets you keep work, banking, and personal browsing fully separated and encrypted in different containers — a unique Firefox advantage.